exepaul/Submission/README.md

 # Submission
 Submission
-solved all Python pronblems with any library and it doesn't import any library
+solved all Python pronblems without any library and it doesn't import any library